danimtb/conan_sigstore_plugin/README.md

 When the packages are prepared for the upload (`conan upload`), the packages are signed following this process:
-  1. It creates a `sign-summary.json` summary file with the provider that signs the packages, the files in the package andtheir hashes.
+  1. It creates a `sign-summary.json` summary file with the provider that signs the packages, the files in the package and their hashes.
 It is stored in the metadata/sign folder.
   2. It creates a `sign-summary.json.sig` signature file using `cosign`.
 It is stored in the metadata/signature folder.
   3. The files at metadata/sign folder are then uploaded alongside the package artifacts.
   4. If rekor is enabled, the signature of the package is registered against the rekor public log.